-You need to ensure that all evidence presented in a portfolio is:
+You need to ensure that all evidence presented should:

-Authentic It should clearly be the work of the learner.
-Valid It should clearly demonstrate the knowledge or skills that are set out in the assessment criteria.
-Reliable It will, in general, produce the same range of responses from learners, if they are used in similar circumstances and with similar groups of learners.
-Inclusive It will ensure that no individual learner is excluded from the opportunity to show their achievement because of their individual background or experience.
+Authentic clearly be the work of the learner.
+Valid clearly demonstrate the knowledge or skills that are set out in the assessment criteria.
+Reliable in general, produce the same range of responses from learners, if they are used in similar circumstances and with similar groups of learners.
+Inclusive ensure that no individual learner is excluded from the opportunity to show their achievement because of their individual background or experience.